MetPX/sarracenia/doc/sr_config.7.rst

 Metpx Sarracenia is configured using a tree of text files using a common syntax.
 The location of config dir is platform dependent (see python appdirs)::

- - linux: ~/.config/sarra
+ - linux: ~/.config/sarra ( as per `XDG Open Directory Specication <https://specifications.freedesktop.org/basedir-spec/basedir-spec-0.6.html>`_ )
  - Windows: %AppDir%/science.gc.ca/sarra, this might be:
    C:\Users\peter\AppData\Local\science.gc.ca\sarra

 The top of the tree contains a file 'default.conf' which contains settings that are read as defaults for any component on start up.
-Individual configuration files can be placed anywhere and invoked with the complete path.
+One can also use the XDG_CONFIG_HOME environment variable to override default placement, or individual configuration files can be placed in any directory and invoked with the complete path.
 When components are invoked, the provided file is interpreted as a file path (with a .conf suffix assumed.)
 If it is not found as file path, then the component will look in the component's config directory ( **config_dir** / **component** )